wilddeer/Sniffer/README.md

 };
 ```

-If Sniffer can't detect something, it will leave empty string for strings or `NaN` for numbers.
+If Sniffer can't detect something, it will leave empty string for strings or `null` for numbers.

 You'll also have browser name, browser engine name, OS name and device features as classes in `<thml>` tag.
 Use them to vary the styles: